Project Management: Overcoming Resistance to Change

 - Use this information to reduce resistance by adding elements to the plan such as additional walkthroughs and testing.

 While the tips above will help you along the way, effective project management always starts with good planning—before the project begins.
-Therefore, to ensure that the impact of the change is fully understood and that you are prepared for any resistance you may encounter, we’ve saved the best for last—the “grand-daddy” of all tips (at least in this article) if you will: Value Stream Mapping.
+To ensure the impact of the change is fully understood and you are prepared for any resistance, we’ve saved the best for last—the “grand-daddy” of all tips (at least in this article): Value Stream Mapping.

 Value Stream Mapping is a particularly effective technique in overcoming resistance of any type.
 In the very beginning, when attempting to understand the impact of change on a particular organization or group, it is very important to examine how the process currently works.
 Then you can “map” it to get a detailed view of what’s at stake and who the change will affect (and in what way).
 This gives a better understanding of the impact of the change.